 AUGUST ’17 – MAY ’18, Bowdoin College.

-This year, I wrote a collection of short stories for my English Honors Thesis.
+I wrote a collection of short stories for my English Honors Thesis.
 The interconnected narratives span nine months during a year like 2018, and are told by characters in the same friend group.

 The excerpt below is from the story, “Blair Had a Nightmare (Meet Mr. Man).”